Restraining Orders in Arizona

 - Domestic Violence Prevention Act Restraining Orders – This order protects you from physical violence, a verbal threat, or harassing behavior by someone the person wanting protection is close to via marriage, a relative, an ex-boyfriend or girlfriend.
 It is only valid for three weeks; however, it can be made permanent for up to three years in specific circumstances.

 - Emergency Protective Order – These are for emergency situations.
 If you are in danger, you can ask a law enforcement officer to request one of these from a Judge.
 An Emergency Protective Order is only good for 5 court days or 7 calendar days.

 If you or a loved one has been threatened or harmed, you should contact one of our lawyers about a restraining order.
 A restraining order is a civil action that will clearly state what type of contact, if any, will be permitted between the person who made threats or committed violence against another person.

 Often in domestic violence situations, a restraining order is the most effective method of preventing the perpetrator from coming within a certain distance of their home, work, or school.
 Use of restraining orders is the best way to help prevent any further instances of violence or threats.

 Contact an Arizona Family Law Attorney Today

 The person you file a restraining order against may be able to challenge this in a hearing, in an attempt to have the restraining order lifted.
 A lawyer’s representation will go a long way in ensuring that your much-needed restraining order remains in place.
 Do not let your safety be jeopardized simply because you do not have the legal representation to prove that your restraining order is valid and necessary.
 Take the necessary steps to protect your family and avoid harassment and abuse.
-Contact us to receive a free case evaluation.
+Contact us to receive a case evaluation.